 The beauty of using the personal, portable press from MyPress Solventless is that you can experiment and adjust press-to-press to create the perfect results for your needs.
 Pressing flower rosin has come a long way since the days when people had to use hair straighteners or other “creative,” but much less consistent, solutions.
 If you’re new to pressing rosin and want to avoid a lot of trial and error, or if you’re looking to improve your results, here are some tips and tricks to help with just that.

 1. Quality In, Quality Out

-High quality rosin requires a high quality product from the very beginning.
-You’re not going to get excellent rosin from a low quality, or overly dried starting product.
+High-quality rosin requires a high-quality product from the very beginning.
+You’re not going to get excellent rosin from low quality, or overly dried starting product.
 Whenever a customer experiences issues with their oil from the MyPress Solventless portable rosin press, the concern is typically found to begin with the material being pressed.
 The quality of the rosin you’re pressing begins in the garden.

-The grow style of the flowers does not tend to make a big difference in the rosin (soil vs. hydroponic, etc.).
-However, a lot of people put stock in hybrids and indicas for a better rosin yield.
-Strong crop genetics are a big factor and the grower’s attention to detail and craftsmanship can all play a factor in the flavor, quality and yield of your product.
+The growing style of the flowers does not tend to make a big difference in the rosin (soil vs. hydroponic, etc.).
+However, a lot of people put stock in hybrids and indica’s for a better rosin yield.
+Strong crop genetics is a big factor and the grower’s attention to detail and craftsmanship can all play a factor in the final flavor, quality, and yield of your product.

 2. Freshness Matters when Pressing Rosin!